These 5 Fire-Breathing Books Will Warm The Hearts Of Dragon Fans

 Blood of an Exile

 The first book in the Dragons of Terra series doesn't skimp when it comes to the giant reptiles.
 Brian Naslund's Blood of an Exile takes place in a realm rife with dragons, and the protagonist, Silas Bershad the Flawless, is a fallen hero who seeks redemption by undertaking a perilous trek — and if that sounds like a fairly straight-up fantasy scenario, you're not wrong.
-Rather than rewriting the rulebook, Naslund imbues Bershad's meat-and-potatoes exploits as a legendary dragonslayer — the most successful in all of history, despite the fatal flaws that make his name ironic — with deep characterization, philosophical insight, a colorfully wrought world, and enough sword-swinging to satisfy the heartiest bloodthirst.
+Rather than rewriting the rulebook, Naslund imbues Bershad's meat-and-potatoes exploits as a legendary dragon slayer — the most successful in all of history, despite the fatal flaws that make his name ironic — with deep characterization, philosophical insight, a colorfully wrought world and enough sword-swinging to satisfy the heartiest bloodthirst.

 Dragonslayer

-If Blood of an Exile doesn't fulfill your recommended allowance of dragonslaying, well, there's Dragonslayer.
+If Blood of an Exile doesn't fulfill your recommended allowance of dragon slaying, well, there's Dragonslayer.
 Kicking off a trilogy of the same name, the novel resembles A Song of Ice and Fire in one key way: Dragons are, at least at first, thought to be extinct.
 The story's main character, Guillot dal Villevauvais — a former member of the king's guard grieving the death of his family — is swiftly disabused of the notion that dragons no longer exist.
 He's tasked to kill one of these supposedly nonexistent beasts, and his quest becomes complicated after said dragon turns out to be a complex character in and of itself.
 Twisting tropes while treasuring them, Dragonslayer is one of the most refreshing of 2019's crop of dragon books.

 Turning Darkness into Light